Michaelpalacce/gobi/README.md

 - No single point of failure
   - Multiple API instances
-  - Cassandra Cluster
 - Scalable
   - The API can be horizontally scaled
-  - Cassandra can be horizontally scaled
+  - Database can be horizontally scaled
   - Different storage drivers
 - Resilient
 - Secure

+## Design

+### Database

+- MongoDB will be utilized for a database.
+- The free tier of mongodb will be used on the cloud to simplify the deployment.
+- The connection string will be passed as an environment variable